Florida Counseling License Requirements

 Do I need a master’s degree to become a counselor in Florida?

-All the counselor career pathways mentioned above require a master’s degree with the exception of the Certified Addiction Counselor (CAC) and the Certified Addiction Professional (CAP).
+All the counselor career pathways mentioned above require a master’s degree except for the Certified Addiction Counselor (CAC) and the Certified Addiction Professional (CAP).
 You can become a CAC with a minimum of a high school diploma and 6,000 hours of related work experience, although completing a degree does reduce the required work experience hours.
 For example, applicants with an associate’s degree only need to complete 5,000 hours before they are eligible to apply.
 CAP licensure requires at least a bachelor’s degree.

 What is the job outlook for counselors in Florida?

-The job outlook for counselors in Florida is promising with all types of counseling careers expected to grow above the national average through 2026.6 Projections from 2016-2026 suggest that the highest number of new positions will be available for Educational, Guidance, School, and Vocational Counselors (2,160) as well as the highest number of average annual openings (1,550).
-The second-highest number of new positions are projected for Marriage and Family Therapists (1,100) with 510 average annual openings across the state.6
+The job outlook for counselors in Florida is promising.
+All types of counseling careers are expected to grow above the national average through 2030 except for rehabilitation counselors, which are slightly below the national average (8.7% versus 10.4% nationally).6 Projections from 2020 through 2030 suggest that the highest number of new positions will be available for substance abuse, behavioral disorder, and mental health counselors (4,590) as well as the highest number of average annual openings (2,200).
+The second-highest number of new positions are projected for educational, guidance, school, and vocational counselors (3,490) with 2,370 average annual openings across the state.6